nickbiso/SkLearn-50k-Salary-Prediction/README.md

 # >50k Salary Prediction
-Dataset is acquired from the following link: https://archive.ics.uci.edu/ml/datasets/adult
+Dataset is acquired from the following link: https://archive.ics.uci.edu/ml/datasets/adult.
+For this exercise we are predicting whether an individual makes ">50k" or "<=50k" in salary.
+This dataset was collected from the 1994 census data.

 # Dataset Summary: